Can rural active travel infrastructure be built more quickly, for less money and with additional environmental and community benefits?

 Income for all.
 Lease don't own

-Most active travel paths projects begin with purchase of land.
-Long term lease agreements paid for by co-located solar could reduce barriers to getting the rights to land needed for a rural network of active travel paths.
-Electricity generated from solar is highly predictable over one year.
-This means a project team would be able to illustrate annual income to the land owner and community.
+Most active travel paths projects begin life with the long, drawn-out and costly process of land purchase.
+Long term lease agreements paid for by co-located solar could reduce barriers to making land available for a rural network of active travel paths.
+Since solar energy generation is highly predictable over a year, both landowners and local communities could clearly forecast the annual income such dual-purpose projects would generate.

 02